Selim Ibraimi -(CSSD)

 The Other Challenges of Undemocratic Russia

-Russia’s regional and global geopolitical influence is based primarily on the export of good energy resources, putting high technology on its military forces, and sometime contra verse.
+Russia’s regional and global geopolitical influence is based primarily on the export of energy resources, putting high technology into its military forces, and sometimes conversely.

-But as result of Russia’s own national interests, country, in recent years has gone in cycles of extremes of authoritarian mobilization and through chaotic civil society and economic prosperity.
-In global scale, other world geopolitical players the US and UK, for almost a half century, have described the Russian self-perception, as a state that refuses to be treated by international actors as a defeated nation and also as a second or third rate in international political system.
+But as a result of Russia’s national interests, the country, in recent years, has gone through cycles of extremes of authoritarian mobilization and chaotic civil society and economic prosperity.
+On a global scale, other world geopolitical players, the US and UK, for almost half a century, have described the Russian self-perception as a state that refuses to be treated by international actors as a defeated nation and also as a second or third-rate nation in the international political system.

-In addition to all these facts,russian policy makers rejects the fact which the Western world the democratic governments, prevailed over the ex- USSR red ideology and this big victory, gives the US and other Western states the right and power to continue with unilateral military measures such as NATO and EU enlargement in former Soviet Republics and the Balkans.
+In addition to all these facts,russian policy makers rejects the fact which the Western world the democratic governments, prevailed over the ex-USSR’s red ideolog,y and this big victory, gives the US and other Western states the right and power to continue with unilateral military measures such as NATO and EU enlargement in former Soviet Republics and the Balkans.

-When the red socialist economy collapsed in the 1990’s, many analysts and Western leaders considered,that the new political and social reforms on a way, would help Russia and new formed government to get better during the process of the transition and political democratizations.
-But as a case in post – Cold war era, this didn’t happen as many EU States and friends of Russia wanted to be.
+When the red socialist economy collapsed in the 1990s, many analysts and Western leaders considered that the new political and social reforms, in one way, would help Russia and the newly formed government to get better during the process of transition and political democratization.
+But as a case in – post-Cold War era, this didn’t happen as many EU States and friends of Russia wanted to be.

-The new political leadership in the Kremlin with the old policies of Lenin and Stalin thought that the Russian nation can be reborn again in new century and possibly changes, the course of history (Dimitri, 2009).
+The new political leadership in the Kremlin, with the old policies of Lenin and Stalin, thought that the Russian nation could be reborn again in the new century and possibly change the course of history (Dimitri, 2009).

-NOTE: The intro of this geopolitical monograph is written in 2010, 4 years before Russia to invade Crimea and play with tools of soft diplomacy and propaganda in Western Balkans.
+NOTE: The introduction to this geopolitical monograph was written in 2010, 4 years before Russia invaded Crimea and played with the tools of soft diplomacy and propaganda in the Western Balkans.